oktadev/okta-blog/_source/_posts/2019-10-28-okta-developer-office-hours-qa-september-2019.md

 Q: Can you force all permissions and policies to be enforced based on the permissions set in the Okta Universal Directory?
 Essentially using Okta Universal Directory for all policy enforcement and management.

 > **Joël:** In general, yes.
-You can set policies and permissions in Okta via Group Membership rules, but also via attributes in UD (which can be set via EL) ... there are many ways to answer this question, we need to hear more details to give a more useful answer here.
+You can set policies and permissions in Okta via Group Membership rules, but also via attributes in UD (which can be set via EL).
+There are many ways to answer this question, so we would need to hear more details to give a more useful answer here.

 Q: Are SWA apps secure to use?